analogy-angle/analogy-angle.github.io/README.md

 Please submit your contribution via [Chairingtool](https://chairingtool.com/conferences/AACPL24/MainTrack).
 The paper type will be inferred based on the submission length.
 Submissions should be **anonymized** and the review will be double-blind.
 Preprints can be stored on arXiv.
 Analogy-ANGLE has informal proceedings and a flexible policy on double submissions of novel papers.

-Please format your paper using the [IJCAI template](https://www.ijcai.org/authors_kit).
+Please format your full and short papers using the [IJCAI template](https://www.ijcai.org/authors_kit).
+Dissemination papers can be submitted in their original format.

 **Selected papers will be invited to submit to the [Special Issue on Commonsense Reasoning of the Neurosymbolic Artificial Intelligence journal](https://neurosymbolic-ai-journal.com/content/call-papers-special-issue-commonsense-reasoning).**